ShoaibQureshi.in | Soya Says

 1. What do you like?

 There has to be something that you like!
-It could be as obvious as managing money or as vague as fantasy World.
+It could be as obvious as managing money or as vague as a fantasy world.
 Whatever you like, you are most likely going to find some really great books on that topic.
 Here’s the deal, the first book that you buy has got to be the best book in the market on your favorite topic.
 Read the previous sentence again.
-No seriously do it!
-And once you are done with the book you are definitely going to crave for more
+No, seriously, do it!
+Once you’re done with that book, you’re definitely going to crave more.

 2. Don’t set high reading targets

 People often fall into this trap.
 We tend to set reading targets – one book per week, one book per month, one book per quarter.
-You don’t have to do this.
-Reading books need to be inculcated organically
+You don’t have to do that.
+Forget the targets.
+Reading should grow on you organically.

 3. Start with 5 minutes per day

-The best book on your favorite topic is going to do the hardwork for you.
+The best book on your favorite topic is going to do the hard work for you.
 Trust the author to spark your interest in the book.
-Afterall, he is a best selling author for a reason.
-I am pretty sure after the first few days it will start getting difficult to put down the book in 5 minutes.
-You would want to read more.
-That is when you will be ready to be introduced to the beautiful parallel World of books.
+After all, they’re a bestselling author for a reason.
+I’m pretty sure that after the first few days, it will start getting difficult to put down the book after just 5 minutes.
+You’ll want to read more.
+That is when you’ll be ready to be introduced to the beautiful parallel world of books.

 Reading books is one such hobby that grows on you.
-Give it a try and I am sure you will thank me later.
+Give it a try, and I’m sure you’ll thank me later.